Since joining the Seahawks, Carlos Dunlap is collecting sacks and helping teammates get theirs

 The 3.5 sacks Carlos Dunlap has in the three games he’s played for Seattle are impressive enough.

-Those sacks, which put Dunlap second among all Seahawks for the season after 10 games, are a big reason they have been on something of a sacking spree, with 16 in the past four weeks and suddenly up to 25 for the season.
+Those sacks, which put Dunlap second among all Seahawks after 10 games, are a big reason they have been on something of a sacking spree, with 16 in the past four weeks and suddenly up to 25 for the season.

 That’s tied for 11th in the NFL and only three off the total for the 2019 season, when Seattle had the second-fewest sacks in the NFL.